 Primal urge hormones

-Healthy testosterone and estrogen levels are needed for that initial attraction, the primal hunt for a mate.
-It is no wonder that for both men and women, low testosterone or imbalances of the estrogen isomers E1, E2, and E3 are common culprits in low sex drives among other health problems.
+First (and perhaps most obvious), healthy testosterone and estrogen levels can help spark that initial attraction and trigger the primal hunt for a mate.
+It is no wonder that for both men and women, low testosterone or imbalances of the estrogen isomers E1, E2, and E3 are common culprits in low sex drives, among other health problems.

-You know that warm and fuzzy feeling when you’re in love?
+You know that warm and fuzzy feeling you get when you’re in love?
+Like you just want to be with that person all the time?
 Thank oxytocin for that.
-Oxytocin, released by your brain’s pituitary gland, is the powerful hormone surging during orgasm.
+Oxytocin, released by your brain’s pituitary gland, is the powerful hormone that surges during orgasm.
 This was one of the main biological reasons why sex is a bonding experience for couples.